yaal-coop/scim2-models/doc/tutorial.rst

 =============

 You can write your own model and use it the same way than the other scim2-models models.
-Just inherit from :class:`~scim2_models.Resource` for your main resource, and from :class:`~scim2_models.ComplexAttribute` for the complex attributes:
+Just inherit from :class:`~scim2_models.Resource` for your main resource, or :class:`~scim2_models.Extension` for extensions.
+Use :class:`~scim2_models.ComplexAttribute` as base class for complex attributes:

 .. code-block:: python